CloudNativeWales/Hugo/content/podcasts/001_ivan.md

 ## The one where we agreed

-[Ivan Pedrazas](https://twitter.com/ipedrazas) has been a key part of Cloud Native Wales from Day 1, from helping us put it together to speaking at the [November 2019 Meetup](https://cloudnativewales.io/post/019_novembermeetup/).
+ has been a key part of Cloud Native Wales from Day 1, from helping us put it together to speaking at the .
 In this episode we talk to Ivan about how he got started in the industry, GitOps, community and mentoring.

+[Ivan Pedrazas](https://twitter.com/ipedrazas) has been a key part of [Cloud Native Wales](https://cloudnativewales.io) from Day 1, from helping us put it together to speaking at the [November 2019 Meetup](https://cloudnativewales.io/post/019_novembermeetup/).

+In this episode we talk to Ivan about how he got started in the industry, his love of GitOps, being a part of the community and helping people start mentoring.

+Links to points discussed in the podcast can be found in the [CNW MVP Show Notes](https://cloudnativewales.io/podcasts/001_ivan/).

+If you'd like to take part in a future podcast, please reach out to us here.

 ## Podcast link